anoshenko/rui/README.md

 All children are located in the cells of the table.
 A cell is addressed by row and column number.
 Row and column numbers start at 0.

+### "content"

+The "content" property (Content constant) defines an array of child Views.
+This property is inherited from ViewsContainer.
+Just like for ViewsContainer, this property can be assigned the following data types:

+* View (converts to []View containing one View);
+* []View;
+* string (converts to []View containing one TextView);
+* []string (converts to []View containing TextView);
+* []any - this array must contain only View and string.

+However, in addition to these data types, the "content" property of a GridLayout can be assigned an implementation of the GridAdapter interface.

+GridAdapter is used to create child Views and is declared as

+	type GridAdapter interface {
+		GridColumnCount() int
+		GridRowCount() int
+		GridCellContent(row, column int, session Session) View
+	}

+Accordingly, the functions of this interface must return the number of columns and rows and the View of the element at position (row, column).

+In addition to these three required methods, when implementing a GridAdapter, two more optional ones can be specified:

+	GridCellColumnSpan(row, column int) int
+	GridCellRowSpan(row, column int) int

+The first method sets how many columns the View occupies in (row, column) position and the second sets how many rows.

+GridAdapter creates child Views when the "content" property is set.
+To recreate child elements, GridLayout has the UpdateGridContent() method.
+This method deletes all child Views and creates them again using the GridAdapter.

+Attention!
+When calling the UpdateGridContent() method, data from old Views is not transferred to newly created ones.
+You must do this manually.

+If the "content" property is not set to a GridAdapter then the UpdateGridContent() method does nothing.

+You can also call the UpdateGridContent method using the global function

+	func UpdateContent(view View, subviewID ...string)

 ### "column" and "row" properties

 The location of the View inside the GridLayout is determined using the "column" and "row" properties.